-The same procedures for prevention and response as detailed in the school's Anti-bullying Policy apply.
+The procedures as stated in the school's Peer-on-Peer Abuse Policy and Anti-bullying Policy are followed.

 Serious violence

 All staff are aware of indicators which may signal that children are at risk from or involved with serious violent crime.
 These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in well-being, or signs of assault or unexplained injuries.
 Unexplained gifts or new possessions could also indicate that a child has been approached by, or is involved with, individuals associated with criminal networks or gangs.